IKoshelev/amd-like-modules/README.md

                         // module body
 		});
 ```
-asyncResolutionTimeout also serves to prevent modules being stuck in limbo - if no new modules have been successfully loaded (i.e. with all their dependencies resolved and body executed) for that given duration, and modules with unresolved dependencies still exist - a notification error will be thrown.
+asyncResolutionTimeout also serves to prevent modules being stuck in limbo - if no new modules have been successfully loaded (i.e. with all their dependencies resolved and body executed) for that given duration, and modules with unresolved dependencies still exist - a notification error will be thrown (this is purely informative though, it does not halt module loading, in case missing modules do load later).

 Another feature that works both with async resolution and on its own are modules returning promises.
 Whenever a corresponding flag is set and module function returns an object with a "then" key - this object will be treated as a promise and its "then" prop will be invoked to obtain the actual module body, followed by ```.done();```